VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Fix: VY256 miner has way better hashrate (More of a server side fix)
 - Fix: Menu graphics have been made more friendly to WordPress installs that rename their default plugins folder to something other than plugins.
+- Fix: Public log for current user fixed (mostly as pagenation does not work).
+Use: [vyps-pl current=TRUE]
 - Add: (MAJOR) RNG QUADS game [vyps-quads pid=4 betbase=100] (Ere we go!)
 - Add: Some links to other plugins that VidYen has developed.